Graphs whose vertices of degree at least 2 lie in a triangle: Abstract

 \section{Abstract}

-A neighborhood star-free graph is one in which every vertex of degree at least two is contained in a triangle.
-This class has been considered before, in the context of edge domination.
-In the present paper, we study the complexity of the dominating induced matching problem for the class, and prove that the corresponding decision problem is NP-complete for several subclasses of neighborhood star-free graphs.
-In addition, we show that the dominating induced matching problem can be solved in polynomial time for neighborhood star-free graphs, containing no crickets as induced subgraphs.
+A pendant vertex is one of degree one and an isolated vertex has degree zero.
+A neighborhood star-free (NSF for short) graph is one in which every vertex is contained in a triangle except pendant vertices and isolated vertices.
+This class has been considered before for several contexts.
+In the present paper, we study the complexity of the dominating induced matching (DIM) problem and the perfect edge domination (PED) problem for NSF graphs.
+We prove the corresponding decision problems are NP-Complete for several of its subclasses.
+As an added value of this study, we have shown three connected variants of planar positive 1in3SAT are also NP-Complete.
+Since these variants are more basic in complexity theory context than many graph problems, these results can be useful to prove that other problems are NP-Complete.